kidwithahalo/Semester-Notes-IITK/23 24 1st/Lecture 15 - phy305.md

 Let us determine its numerical value
 ![[Screenshot 2023-10-17 at 4.51.19 PM.png]]
+This is the required density for the matter to go to  quantum domain.
+Below this value , gas remains in the classical regimen.
 ##### <span  style = "color:SpringGreen">NOTE !!!</span>
 ![[Screenshot 2023-10-17 at 4.52.28 PM.png]]